annikachang/studyfind/README.md

 ## About this application

 StudyFind is catered towards anyone looking for a study space to easily find one close by.
-Study spaces can add basic information to their webpage to market themselves to any prospective visitors and visitors can leave an in-depth review of the place (ambience, cleanliness, quietness level).
+Study spaces can add basic information to their pages to market themselves to any prospective visitors and visitors can leave an in-depth review of the place (accesiblitiy, ambience, cleanliness, quietness level).
 Anyone can add a new study space if one is not already in the database.

 Implemented a REST API to provide access to the data using MySQL and Python.
 Connected API to AppSmith using ngrok to create the UI pages.